×

 13. Fennel Tea

 Girls, listen up.
-If you suffer from extreme menstrual cramps and stomach pain while on your period, fennel tea might just be your saviour.
+If you suffer from extreme menstrual cramps and stomach pain while on your period, fennel tea might just be your savior.
 Fennel is an ingredient that has been studied to help relieve painful period symptoms, meaning it might be time to grab some of this tea at the supermarket!

 14. Valerian Root Tea

 Ever heard of valerian root tea before?
 It's not exactly as common as green or black tea, so here's what you've got to know.
-It's typically known for being a sleeping aid!
+It's typically known for being a sleeping aid.
 Valerian root tea is most frequently used to help with sleeping disorders like insomnia thanks to its relaxing and calming properties.

 15. Nettle Tea